Calculating holiday pay Holiday entitlement

 In the first year of a job

-In the first year of their job, an employee might be able to take paid holiday before they've 'accrued' it (built it up).
+In the first year of their job, a worker might be able to take paid holiday before they've 'accrued' it (built it up).
 They must agree this with their employer.
-For example, an employer might agree to an employee taking holiday soon after they start their job.
+For example, an employer might agree to a worker taking holiday soon after they start their job.

 What holiday pay must include